Pětka: Establishment

 The Pětka was founded in 1920 to provide guidance to the weak cabinet of Jan Černý, which is said to have "resembled a ventriloquist’s dummy: it had no political will or voice of its own".
-When the Petka was formed, Czechoslovakia was recovering from the First World War and dealing with the problems it faced as a new state in postwar Europe.
+When the Pětka was formed, Czechoslovakia was recovering from the First World War and dealing with the problems it faced as a new state in postwar Europe.
 The first President of Czechoslovakia, Tomáš Masaryk, saw the new Europe as "a laboratory built over the graveyard of the world war, a laboratory that needs the work of all".
 In this post-war Europe, Masaryk "recognised that his people still lacked the necessary experience and forbearance necessary for parliamentary government" and knew that a nontraditional political institution would be needed to maintain control.
-To govern Czechoslovakia it would have been easier for Masaryk to rule as a dictator, but thaf was against his democratic ideals.
-Instead, he acted boldly, if not constitutionally, and formed a government of experts, the Petka, in September 1920.
+To govern Czechoslovakia it would have been easier for Masaryk to rule as a dictator, but that was against his democratic ideals.
+Instead, he acted boldly, if not constitutionally, and formed a government of experts, the Pětka, in September 1920.
 In his autobiography, Masaryk stated how anxious he was "to ensure the expert elements of the administration and Government".

 The five representative experts and their political parties were Antonín Švehla (Agrarian Party), Alois Rašín (National Democratic Party), Rudolf Bechyně (Social Democratic Party), Jiří Stříbrný (Socialist Party) and Jan Šrámek (People's Party).
-The main force behind the Petka was Antonín Švehla, served as Czechoslovakia’s prime minister from 1922 to 1926 and from 1926 to 1929 and wielded much influence over the government.
+The main force behind the Pětka was Antonín Švehla, served as Czechoslovakia’s prime minister from 1922 to 1926 and from 1926 to 1929 and wielded much influence over the government.

 Created in 1920, by the leader of the Agrarian Party, Švehla, it was originally designed as a means to stave off a potential crisis that seemed to be brewing on account of the inability of the leading parties in parliament to form a governing coalition.
 Invited to participate in the Pětka were the leaders of the four other leading political parties in the newly-formed Republic of Czechoslovakia.

 Aims

 The Pětka was designed to make up for the lack of "political voice" of the Černý cabinet.
 The leaders of the five main political parties met at regular intervals to provide direction to the cabinet and advise the prime minister.
 Each of the five members worked on the principle of "We have agreed that we will agree".
-The Petka ensured all major disputes took place out of the public eye, and the government maintained a united front for public consumption.
-The rigid party discipline that characterised the Czechoslovak political system enabled the Petka representatives to control each of their party's members in the Assembly and so they were in a position to control the cabinet.
-In fact, the Petka has been described as "the real government of the country".
+The Pětka ensured all major disputes took place out of the public eye, and the government maintained a united front for public consumption.
+The rigid party discipline that characterised the Czechoslovak political system enabled the Pětka representatives to control each of their party's members in the Assembly and so they were in a position to control the cabinet.
+In fact, the Pětka has been described as "the real government of the country".